Kentucky Personal Injury Lawyers

 - What does it cost to hire a personal injury lawyer in Kentucky?

 - How long do I have to file a personal injury lawsuit in Kentucky?

 - Do you have a personal injury attorney near me?

 There are two justice systems in Kentucky: the criminal justice system, and the civil justice system.
 Under the civil justice system, a person who suffers losses because of another person’s negligence can file a lawsuit to recoup damages.

 A personal injury lawsuit is one such type of claim.
 If another person or entity is responsible for your injuries, you can seek damages from that person or entity so that you are not “stuck” with the financial burden that medical expenses, lost wages, and other losses will create.
 Many injury victims don’t file a lawsuit after they’ve been injured because they don’t know if they have a case.
 They don’t want to waste their time further by going to court, only to lose.

 The good news is that the ability to file an injury claim is simple.
 Ask yourself, “Could someone else be to blame for my injuries?”
 If the answer is yes, then you should consider consulting with a Kentucky injury lawyer from our firm about the details of your case.

 What kinds of personal injuries do you handle in Kentucky?

-Wilt & Associates primarily handles catastrophic injuries – ones that have so completely shattered the lives of the victims that they will never be the same.
+Wilt Injury Lawyers primarily handles catastrophic injuries – ones that have so completely shattered the lives of the victims that they will never be the same.
 Many of our clients will require ongoing medical attention for the rest of their lives, and some will be forced to alter the way they live and move and work due the lingering effects of their injuries.
 We regularly represent people with: